dokozero/okcolor/README.md

 It also doesn't support shapes with gradient colors, but you can for example change the color of a shape with a solid fill and a gradient stroke.

-Finally, keep in mind that OkHSL and OkHSV are made for the sRGB gamut, technically they will still work if Figma is in “Unmanaged” mode and you work on a P3 screen, but for more precise P3 work you can use for example <a href="https://oklch.com/" target="_blank" rel="noopener">oklch.com</a>, which is also based on the work of the creator of OkHSL and OkHSV.
+Finally, keep in mind that OkHSL and OkHSV are made for the sRGB gamut, technically they will still work if Figma is in “Unmanaged” mode and you work on a P3 screen, but for more precise P3 work you can use for example [oklch.com](https://oklch.com/), which is also based on the work of the creator of OkHSL and OkHSV.

 ## Links
-This plugin use the rendering and color conversion functions (<a href="https://github.com/bottosson/bottosson.github.io/tree/master/misc/colorpicker" target="_blank" rel="noopener">source code</a>) made by Björn Ottosson who created OkLAB which it's the base for OkHSL and OkHSV (which he also created).
+This plugin use the rendering and color conversion functions ([source code](https://github.com/bottosson/bottosson.github.io/tree/master/misc/colorpicker)) made by Björn Ottosson who created OkLAB which it's the base for OkHSL and OkHSV (which he also created).

-To know more about uniform color spaces, I recommend checking his original article: <a href="https://bottosson.github.io/posts/colorpicker/" target="_blank" rel="noopener">Oksvh and Okhsl</a>.
-You can also try this online app made by the same author to easily compare different color pickers: <a href="https://bottosson.github.io/misc/colorpicker/" target="_blank" rel="noopener">Interactive color picker comparison</a>.
+To know more about uniform color spaces, I recommend checking his original article: [Oksvh and Okhsl](https://bottosson.github.io/posts/colorpicker/).
+You can also try this online app made by the same author to easily compare different color pickers: [Interactive color picker comparison](https://bottosson.github.io/misc/colorpicker/).